hczhcz/mese-next/README.md

 License
 ---

-MESE-Next - Copyright (C) hczhcz
+MESE-Next - Copyright (C) 2015-2016 hczhcz

 MESE-Next is **only** distributed in GitHub and MESE China Group, and released **without** any warranty.
-As this distribution is not under any license, commercial use, public use, and redistribution outside GitHub are not allowed.
+As this distribution is not under any public license, commercial use, public use, and redistribution outside GitHub are not allowed.
 Contact us if you need a licensed version.